StefanoPenazzi/jtap/src/main/java/core/graph/README.md

 ```
 @Neo4JNodeElement(labels={"Neo4j Label1","Neo4j Label2"})
 ```
 which implements NodeI.
-Moreover, each field of the class that need to be added as a property of the node in neo4j need to be annotated with
+Moreover, each field of the class that needs to be added as a property of the node in neo4j need to be annotated with

 ```
 @Neo4JPropertyElement(key="Neo4J property key",type=Neo4JType.TOSTRING)